lewagon/html-css-challenges/01-profile-content/README.md

 ## Background & Objectives

-A simple challenge to manipulate basic HTML tags and create a first profile page with headers/texts/images/tables.
+A simple challenge to manipulate basic HTML tags and create a profile page with headers/texts/images/tables.

 ## Specs